akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 >
 > Therefore, this design gives the sharding system a chance to hand over all of the sharded entity actors running on the terminating node over to the other remaining nodes in the cluster.

-Given these values we can build consistent, unique `PersistenceId`s on the fly like on the following example:
+Given these values we can build consistent, unique `PersistenceId`s on the fly using the `entityId` (the expectation is that `entityId` are globally unique) as in the following example:

 ```csharp
 public class Aggregate : PersistentActor